probablytom/doist_technical_task/README.md

-# API Documentation
+# Logging Server API Documentation

 ## Authentication

 Authentication is done via an API key check.
-In the JSON provided in the request contains a `'key':apikey` pair, authentication is passed.
-The valid key is 'chunkybacon'.
+The key is supplied via a URL parameter; over SSL I don't think this would be insecure.

 I know there are better ways to do this -- if I have time before needing to get this back to Amir, I'll implement something else.
-I'm not overly familiar with this sort of tech, though, and this was the best thing I could come up with myself that seemed reasonably easy to implement off my own back.
-Given time, I'll implement this using Flask's built-in authentication system.
+I haven't implemented something like that before, so I googled around and whipped up a little decorator that works, but any system where the authentication doesn't have to be done on every request would be better!
+Also, moving the API key from the URL parameters would really be ideal.

 ## Root `/`

 Submitting and retrieving logs happens here!
 All requests to this endpoint need to be authenticated via the api key.

+Examples of these can be found in the supplied unit tests.

 ### Submitting logs with `POST` requests
-Provided the authentication system is passed, the remaining json submitted will be stored in the Mongo logging database.
+Provided the authentication system is passed, json found in the request body will be stored in the Mongo logging database.

 A valid log has *at least* the keys:

 * `log_level` -- the level of the log.
-For example, debug, error, or critical.
+For example, debug, error, or critical
-  * Case insensitive.
+  * Case insensitive
 * `timestamp` -- the log's associated timestamp
-  * This should be in TODOTODOTODO format
+  * This should be in ISO-8601 format
 * `message` -- the actual plaintext log content
 * `origin` -- the logging module, or whatever the log relates to

+It can also have any other keys, however, supplied in the json in the body of the request.

 ### Retrieving logs with a `GET` request

-Post json to filter using in Mongo.
+Post json in the request body to filter with, suitable for filtering in PyMongo (standard mongo filtering works).
 If no json provided, returns everything.
 If any json provided, filters using that json in pymongo and returns the result.
-Dates will be converted to Mongo's required format, so they should be provided in TODO format in the request's json...
+Dates will be converted to Mongo's required format, so they should be provided in ISO-8601 format in the request's json.

 Retrieving logs supports pagination.
 To enable, add the page number as a URL parameter with the key `page`.
-Page length can also be parameterised; it defaults at 100, and can be changed by passing a URL parameter with the key `lage_length`.
+Page length can also be parameterised; it defaults at 100, and can be changed by passing a URL parameter with the key `page_length`.

 Examples of these can be found in the supplied unit tests.